armaank/bVAE/README.md

-# bVAE
+# β-VAE
-\beta -VAE

-replicating results from \beta -VAE: Learning Basic Visual Concepts with a Constrained Variational Framework
+replicating results from β-VAE: Learning Basic Visual Concepts with a Constrained Variational Framework